grammarhoard/2016-jovanovski-css-render/README.md

 ###A more technical description
-CSS Focusr looks for `<link rel='stylesheet'>` tags, extracts the CSS from the linked files, looks for critical CSS by rendering the input HTML file, and checking if any element defined by the selectors in the parsed CSS are positioned within the defined viewport.
-All critical CSS is then inlined as a `<style>` tag in the `<head>` tag, and the rest are either inlined at the bottom of the `<body>` tag, or loaded from the existing `<link>` tags which have been moved to the bottom of the `<body>` tag.
+CSS Focusr looks for `<link rel='stylesheet'>` tags, extracts the CSS from the linked files, looks for critical CSS by rendering the input HTML file/URL, and checking if any element defined by the selectors in the parsed CSS are positioned within the defined viewport.
+All critical CSS is then inlined as a `<style>` tag in the `<head>` tag, and the rest is added into a Javascript function at the end of the `<body>` tag that uses the browser animation queue to load them in asynchronously.

 ##Usage
-Use the `config.json` to set options and processing groups
+Each HTML file/URL that needs to be processed should be defined in its own group.
+Do this via `config.json` file, where you also override the default options of the tool.
 ### Example
+This is the full default configuration file, with all possible settings that can be overridden.
 ```
 {
   "debug": false,